This is the most comprehensive guide to counseling in 2021.

 Therapy in contrast often addresses a broarder range of issues.
 Often it includes going in your past, especially childhood.

-If you have a diagnosed mental health condition such bipolar disorder or a major anxiety disorder you should seek psychotherapy.
+If you have a diagnosed mental health condition such as bipolar disorder or a major anxiety disorder you should seek psychotherapy.

 Are you interested in becoming a counselor?